Is Gender & Sexuality Counseling Right For Me?

 In other words, your sexuality is more than “the who” and “the what” that turns you on—although, it’s all of those things too, as well as the comprehensive list of sexual activities that you’re most definitely NEVER going to try.
 (Sorry dating app Dave or blind date Jen!)

 And while we’re on the topic of our boundaries… This is going to be cringe-worthy awkward, isn’t it?

 Well, definitely not cringe-worthy!
 But, every person varies in their level of openness when it comes to discussing their sexuality.
 That’s where our counselors come in: we’ve seen it all before and we’re not stuck on somebody else’s definition of “normal”—but we are devoted to helping you unstick “stuck” sexual problems.
-And just as sexuality is so much more than your sexual orientation, we think that you’ll find that Sex & Sexuality Counseling is more versatile than serving solely as an extension to Couples Counseling.
+And just as sexuality is so much more than your sexual orientation, we think that you’ll find that Gender & Sexuality Counseling is more versatile than serving solely as an extension to Couples Counseling.
 Although… our therapists are pretty awesome in that department too!

 Listed below are 9 common topics that are frequently encountered in counseling sessions that address challenges related to sexuality and sexual wellness.

 Common Sexual Dilemmas & How Gender & Sexuality Counseling Can Help